<< previous country | back to index | next country >> |

 with estimated total length of 5–7 meters and a dorsal cranial length of up to 70–80 cm.

-One of the cranial bones (an isolated right premaxilla in dorsal) shown on the left side of the stamp with reconstruction of this prehistoric animal.
+One of the cranial bones (an isolated right premaxilla in dorsal) is shown on the left side of the stamp with reconstruction of this prehistoric animal.

 Kansajsuchus extensus is one of the largest known members of the derived Neosuchia (a clade within that includes all modern extant crocodilians and their closest fossil relatives)